France wants to keep stake in merged EADS-BAE - paper

 The daily also said that Tom Enders, EADS Chief Executive, would head the newly combined group as chief executive and the chairman would come from BAE Systems.

-The paper added that if talks continued at the same pace, the deal could be signed before October10.
+The paper added that if talks continued at the same pace, the deal could be signed before Oct.10.

 No-one was immediately available for comment at EADS.